Association football: Off-field

 Along with the general administration of the sport, football associations and competition organisers also enforce good conduct in wider aspects of the game, dealing with issues such as comments to the press, clubs' financial management, doping, age fraud and match fixing.
 Most competitions enforce mandatory suspensions for players who are sent off in a game.
 Some on-field incidents, if considered very serious (such as allegations of racial abuse), may result in competitions deciding to impose heavier sanctions than those normally associated with a red card.
 Some associations allow for appeals against player suspensions incurred on-field if clubs feel a referee was incorrect or unduly harsh.

 Sanctions for such infractions may be levied on individuals or on clubs as a whole.
 Penalties may include fines, point deductions (in league competitions) or even expulsion from competitions.
 For example, the English Football League deduct 12 points from any team that enters financial administration.
 Among other administrative sanctions are penalties against game forfeiture.
-Teams that had forfeited a game or had been forfeited against would be awarded a technical loss or win.
+Teams that forfeit a game or are forfeited against are awarded a technical loss or win.